ocp-power-automation/openshift-install-power/README.md

   help            Display this information

 Where <args>:
   -var               Terraform variable to be passed to the create/destroy command -var-file          Terraform variable file name in current directory.
-(By default using var.tfvars) -flavor         Cluster compute template to use eg: small, medium, large -force-destroy  Not ask for confirmation during destroy command -verbose        Enable verbose for terraform console messages -all-images     List all the images available during variables prompt -trace          Enable tracing of all executed commands -version, -v    Display the script version
+(By default using var.tfvars) -flavor            Cluster compute template to use eg: small, medium, large -force-destroy     Not ask for confirmation during destroy command -ignore-os-checks  Ignore operating system related checks -ignore-warnings   Warning messages will not be displayed.
+Should be specified first, before any other args.
+  -verbose           Enable verbose for terraform console messages -all-images        List all the images available during variables prompt -trace             Enable tracing of all executed commands -version, -v       Display the script version

 Environment Variables:
   IBMCLOUD_API_KEY    IBM Cloud API key
   RELEASE_VER         OpenShift release version (Default: 4.11)
-  ARTIFACTS_VERSION   Tag or Branch name of ocp4-upi-powervs repository (Default: release-<RELEASE_VER>) RHEL_SUBS_PASSWORD  RHEL subscription password if not provided in variables NO_OF_RETRY         Number of retries/attempts to run repeatable actions such as create (Default: 5)
+  ARTIFACTS_VERSION   Tag or Branch name of ocp4-upi-powervs repository (Default: main) RHEL_SUBS_PASSWORD  RHEL subscription password if not provided in variables NO_OF_RETRY         Number of retries/attempts to run repeatable actions such as create (Default: 5)